zoekirsh/sinatra-integrating-models-walkthrough/README.md

 the data from the form.
 This instance is passed back to the view, where it is rendered using erb tags.
 Pat yourself on the back, this is a big milestone in your developer journey!

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-integrating-models-walkthrough'>Integrating Models Sinatra Code-along</a> on Learn.co and start learning to code for free.</p>